-Understanding the difference between medical malpractice and negligence can have a significant impact your ability to seek compensation for medical injuries.
-Below, the experienced Kansas City medical law attorneys at Fowler Pickert Eisenmenger Norfleet explain the critical legal distinctions between negligence vs. malpractice, and what you need to know as you determine the best path forward.
+Understanding this distinction can significantly affect your ability to pursue compensation for medical injuries.
+A knowledgeable medical malpractice lawyer can help you evaluate your situation.
+Below, the experienced Kansas City medical law attorneys at Fowler Pickert Eisenmenger Norfleet explain the critical legal differences between negligence and malpractice and what you need to know as you determine the best path forward.

 The Foundation of Medical Negligence in Missouri Law